egnor/pivid/README.md

 * [v4l2test](https://github.com/rdkcmf/v4l2test) - test/example of V4L2 H.264 decoding feeding KMS

 Notes on memory management:
 * GPUs have all kinds of memory architectures.
-The RPi is simple, everything is in system RAM (no dedicated GPU RAM).
+(The RPi is simple, everything is in CPU RAM without dedicated GPU RAM.)
 * DRM/KMS requires you to create a "framebuffer" object, giving it a "buffer object" ("BO") handle (opaque int32).
 * How a "buffer object" is allocated and managed is dependent on the kernel GPU driver.
 * Most drivers use the "Graphics Execution Manager" (GEM), their buffer object handles are "GEM handles".